Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-Close analysis of electron traps in InP and GaP QDs reveals two distinct geometries of the three-coordinate cation, which lead to distinct distributions of trap depths (Figures 4a and 4b).
+Close analysis of electron traps in InP and GaP QDs reveals two distinct geometries of the three-coordinate cation, which lead to distinct distributions of trap depths (Figure 4a,b).
 We designate these geometries as planar, when the cation is coplanar with its coordinated atoms, and pyramidal, when the cation is out of said plane.
-While both geometries are present in both InP and GaP, they occur with different proportions.
-Planar Ga-3c is dominant over pyramidal Ga-3c, while planar and pyramidal In-3c have similar prevalence.
-This further explains the aforementioned surface reconstruction in InP, where planar In-3c is more likely to convert to the pyramidal geometry in order for ligands to bridge to additional In-3c.
-In both materials, however, traps arising from the pyramidal geometry are significantly deeper, on average, than those from the planar geometry.
+While both geometries are present in both InP and GaP, planar Ga-3c is far more prevalent relative to pyramidal Ga-3c than planar In-3c is to planar In-3c.
+This further explains the surface reconstruction in InP, where planar In-3c is more likely to convert to the pyramidal geometry so ligands can bridge to additional In-3c.
+In both materials, traps arising from the pyramidal geometry are significantly deeper, on average, than those from the planar geometry.
 In InP this difference is such that most planar In-3c are effectively non-trapping.
-In fact, the reconstruction of In-3c from planar to pyramidal partially counteracts an innate overall increased depth of Ga-3c traps over In-3c traps.
-By separating the two geometries, we see that on average traps from planar Ga-3c (0.29 eV) are deeper than those from planar In-3c (0.19 eV), and that traps from pyramidal Ga-3c (0.66 eV) are deeper than those from pyramidal In-3c (0.45 eV).
+By separating the two geometries, we see that, averaging over all QDs in our dataset, planar Ga-3c (0.23 eV) forms deeper traps than planar In-3c (0.14 eV), and that pyramidal Ga-3c (0.84 eV) forms deeper traps than pyramidal In-3c (0.52 eV).